 Emergency & Urgent Care

 We have veterinarian and personnel on duty six days a week who are trained and equipped to handle any urgent care your pet has.
 Usually, an emergency team consists of at least one veterinarian and several technicians working together to save a pet's life.
 Emergencies can be things such as accidental ingestion of rat poison, hit by car, and chocolate ingestion.
 If you ever feel that your pet needs emergency treatment do not hesitate to call or come in immediately.
 Our appointment book is computerized, which allows us to efficiently make appointments for you and your pet.
 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
-Emergencies are accepted anytime our clinic is open, but if we feel we are not the best fit for your particular emergency or your pet is going to need overnight care, we may refer you to Veterinary Referral Hospital of Hickory or Denver Animal Emergency.
+Emergencies are accepted anytime our clinic is open, but if we feel we are not the best fit for your particular emergency or your pet is going to need overnight care, we may refer you to Carolina Animal Specialty and Emergency or Denver Animal Emergency.
 If you feel you have an emergency with your pet, please call us immediately.